dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 ## Installation and Distribution

-dbt's adapter for Apache Impala and CDW/CDP is managed in its own repository, [dbt-impala](https://github.com/cloudera/dbt-impala).
+dbt's adapter for Apache Impala is managed in its own repository, [dbt-impala](https://github.com/cloudera/dbt-impala).
 To use it, you must install the `dbt-impala` plugin.

 ### Using pip